TushG29/TushG29/README.md

 <h4 align='center'> Data Analyst | Undergraduate Researcher </h4>

 I love to solve problems with a diverse group and explore different fields of computer science, especially those involving Quantum Computing, Natural Language Processing, Data Science, and Artificial Intelligence.
 I am passionate about space exploration and stay updated with space-related news and advancements being made in this field.
+Thank you for visiting and feel free to <a href="https://www.linkedin.com/in/tushargupta19/">connect</a> with me.
   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="300" />